2024 Abundant Life Christian School shooting: Potential conspirators and copycats

 On December 18, 20-year-old Alexander Paffendorf from Carlsbad, California, was detained by FBI agents in connection with the shooting.
 He was suspected of coordinating a mass shooting at a government building in conjunction with Rupnow.
 Allegedly, he told Rupnow that he "would arm himself with explosives and a gun and that he would start shooting in a government building."
-It is currently unclear how Paffendorf and Rupnow knew each other; the FBI declined to comment on this situation.
+The FBI declined to comment on how Paffendorf and Rupnow knew each other.

-As a result of his statements and admissions, a gun violence emergency protective (restraining) order approved by a San Diego County judge was served on Paffendorf.
-The order requires Paffendorf to turn over firearms and not to possess any guns while the order is in effect.
+As a result of Paffendorf’s statements and admissions, a gun violence emergency protective (restraining) order approved by a San Diego County judge was served on him.
+The order requires him to turn over firearms and not to possess any guns while the order is in effect.
 On January 3, 2025, Paffendorf appeared via video in the San Diego County Superior Court for a restraining order hearing.
 He apologized for his connection to the shooting, expressed regret for his actions, and said he was willing to face the repercussions of his actions.
-The judge postponed the hearing until April 4 because Paffendorf is under criminal investigation and does not yet have an attorney.
+The judge postponed the hearing until April 4 because Paffendorf was under criminal investigation and did not yet have an attorney.
+On April 28, a three-year restraining order was granted.

-The X account of the perpetrator behind the Antioch High School shooting was allegedly followed by Rupnow.
+Rupnow followed the X account of 17-year-old student Solomon Henderson, who went on to open fire at Antioch High School in Nashville, Tennessee, on January 22, 2025, killing one student and injuring another before committing suicide.

 On April 29, 2025, 22-year-old Damien Allen from Loxahatchee, Florida, was arrested by police for plotting seven separate mass shootings at seven different locations, including at least one police station and a church.
 He was found to have exchanged messages with Rupnow prior to her death.
-Allen was found to be in possession of 18 firearms and over 12,000 rounds of ammunition.
+Allen was also found to be in possession of 18 firearms and over 12,000 rounds of ammunition.

-Robin Westman, the perpetrator of the Annunciation Catholic Church shooting, wrote Rupnow's last name on the gun used in the shooting.
+On August 27, 2025, 23-year-old Robin Westman carried out a mass shooting at the Church of the Annunciation in Minneapolis, Minnesota, killing two children and injuring 30 other people before committing suicide.
+She had written Rupnow's last name on the gun used in the shooting.

-On September 10, 2025, a 16-year-old student named Desmond Holly opened fire at Evergreen High School, injuring two fellow students before committing suicide.
-He idolized Rupnow online and took a photo of himself imitating her.
+On September 10, 2025, 16-year-old student Desmond Holly opened fire at Evergreen High School, injuring two students before committing suicide.
+He idolized Rupnow online and took a photo of himself imitating her before the shooting.

+On 7 November 2025, a 17-year-old boy detonated a series of bombs at State High School 72 of Jakarta, injuring 96 people.
+According to a police counterterrorism spokesperson, the perpetrator had been inspired by school shooters including Rupnow.

+In November 2025, a 15-year-old boy was detained in Kenosha, Wisconsin, after he made a threat on TikTok against a local school, timed to occur on the same date as the ALCS shooting.